Padillma/StopWatch/README.md

 5. Timer is at Zero when app opens.

 ## Dev Notes
-the main purpose of this project. it is made to create an actual java application using SCRUM Agile.
+the main purpose of this project is to create an java application using SCRUM Agile.
-Im also impleteing git and JUnit testing.
-This will be considered my first Sprint.
 After all requirements are complete, will the sprint be done.
 Requirements may be added or removed before final review.

 ## Second sprint